Grant179/Citizen-Scientist-Water-Management-Project/README.md

 ## Connecting your sensors with Internet of things and controll your sensors remotely
 * Making your sensors to speak with internet, and by the end of this tutorial you should be able to visualize data at your home for the sensor plugged at your school.
-* First create an account, then create an application and then register your device within this application
+* First create an account, then create an application and then register your device.
- * Go to [click me Student](https://www.thethingsnetwork.org/) and register an account.
+ * Go to [The Things Network](https://www.thethingsnetwork.org/) and register an account.
- * Go to [Click me again Student](https://console.thethingsnetwork.org/) and select “Application”.
+ * Go to [Console](https://console.thethingsnetwork.org/) and select “Application”.
  * On the next screen click “+add application”
  * In the next screen pick a meaning full name for your application in lowercase letters for Application ID and write something in description.
 Under Handler Registration pick an option available.
 See image below